-12. All wares or products offered for sale on the Front Street Farmers' Market should be produced or grown by the seller on their lands.

-13. The dispensing and sales at the Market of cooked and/or processed and held food products that can be sold heated or reheated, if necessary, shall be permitted at the Front Street Farmer's Market.
-The number of hand held food vendors will be based on 20% of the total seasonal licenses issued in the previous year.
+- b.
+All wares or products offered for sale on the Front Street Farmers' Market should be produced or grown by the seller on their lands. - c.
+The dispensing and sales at the Market of cooked and/or processed and held food products that can be sold heated or reheated, if necessary, shall be permitted at the Front Street Farmer's Market.
+The number of hand-held food vendors will be based on 20% of the total seasonal licences issued in the previous year.

-PROHIBITED PRODUCTS:
+7. PROHIBITED PRODUCTS

-- 14. The sale of meat, fish, citrus fruits, bananas and/or vegetables or fruits grown, produced or processed outside of the Province of Ontario shall be prohibited at the Front Street Farmers' Market. - 15.
+- a.
+The sale of meat, fish, citrus fruits, bananas and/or vegetables or fruits grown, produced or processed outside of the Province of Ontario shall be prohibited at the Front Street Farmers' Market. - b.
 Produce vendors are very important to the Front Street Farmers' Market.
 The Market actively seeks and encourages locally grown fresh produce at the market.
 The vendor should be the only stop between the grower and the consumer.
 The vendor should not be dealing with shippers, warehousers or jobbers.

-PRODUCT QUALITY:
+8. PRODUCT QUALITY

-- 16. The City of Quinte West staff will make the final judgment on the suitability of any specific vendor's operation for the Market.
+- a.
+The City of Quinte West staff will make the final judgement on the suitability of any specific vendor's operation for the Market.
 To encourage the local craftworkers, craft goods must be hand and home crafted by local vendors.
-Any goods that are not of sufficient quality may be removed from sale by the on-site Market Clerk. - 17.
-Ontario, perishable farm products and baked goods must be appropriately packaged and handled, complying with any applicable regulations of the Hasting and Prince Edward Counties Health Unit. - 18.
-Foods may not be purchased for re-sale or commercially pre-packaged.
+Any goods that are not of sufficient quality may be removed from sale by the on-site Market Clerk. - b.
+Ontario, perishable farm products and baked goods must be appropriately packaged and handled, complying with any applicable regulations of the Hasting and Prince Edward Counties Health Unit. - c.
+Foods may not be purchased for resale or commercially pre-packaged.
 The Front Street Farmers' Market is committed to bringing high quality products, produce, and foodstuffs to the Community.
-Any goods that are not sufficient quality may be removed from sale by the on-site Market Clerk. - 19.
+Any goods that are not sufficient quality may be removed from sale by the on-site Market Clerk. - d.
 The Market Clerk has the authority to request the removal of any product that he/she deems as being offensive. (i.e. hand printed t-shirts)

-LIVE ANIMALS:
+9. LIVE ANIMALS

-- 20. The sale of pet animals, such as dogs or cats, on the Quinte West Farmers' Market, is permitted only if such animals are in a cage or container approved by the Market Clerk.
-All animals must be kept twenty feet from any food vendor. - 21.
+- a.
+The sale of pet animals, such as dogs or cats, on the Quinte West Farmers' Market, is permitted only if such animals are in a cage or container approved by the Market Clerk.
+All animals must be kept twenty feet from any food vendor. - b.
 Vendors are not permitted to have personal pets at the Market.

-PRICING OF PRODUCTS:
+10. PRICING OF PRODUCTS

-22. The Front Street Farmers' Market is a retail market.
+The Front Street Farmers' Market is a retail market.
 It is the intent that prices charged should be at fair market value.

-ASSIGNMENT OF MARKET SPACES:
+11. ASSIGNMENT OF MARKET SPACES